 Keeping the skin around the stoma and under the bag clean, dry and not irritated.

-Having said that, this takes a bit of practice, everyone has their own special issues, and I will be there to help you with yours.
-At first, I could not get the fit right, however, if was not too long before I had mastered the fit and food mixture to a fine degree!
-As to the skin irritation, I discovered an amazing organic, healthy, healing gel that stopped irritation, healed it quickly when if happened, and served as a gentle adhering agent under the plastic bags.
-My stoma and surrounding skin on day of reversal surgery was immaculate, healthy skin, with no irritation to be found, for which the O.R team was most appreciative!
+Having said that, this takes a bit of practice, everyone has their own special issues, hopefully I can answer your questions to help you with yours.
+At first, I could not get the fit right, however, it was not too long before I had mastered the fit and food mixture to a fine degree!
+I then discovered an amazing organic, healthy, healing gel made from Aloe Vera that stopped irritation, healed it quickly when it happened, and served as a gentle adhering agent under the plastic bags.
+My stoma and surrounding skin on day of reversal surgery was absolutely immaculate, healthy, with no irritation to be found; the O.R team was ecstatc!!

 Have no fear ladies; You can learn anything if you have to!